 This process will create an employer payroll tax account number.

 If you have already registered online, do not use this alternate method.

 Complete the registration form Employers of Household Workers Registration and Update Form (DE 1HW) (PDF).
-For annual household employers must also complete the Employer of Household Worker Election Notice (DE 89) (PDF) if election is made after filing DE 1HW.
+Annual household employers must also complete the Employer of Household Worker Election Notice (DE 89) (PDF) if election is made after filing DE 1HW.
 Mail or fax your completed registration form to the address or fax number below.

 Employment Development Department